mk12/sicp/notes/lecture.md

 ```

 - This style of programming called _data-directed_ programming.
-- The data objects themselves are carrying the information about how you should operate on them.
+- The data objects themselves carry information about how you should operate on them.

 ## Part 3